 The final resting place of Stefan Nemanja (the first Serbian Saint and the founder of the monastery), the Monastery of Studenica is situated high above the river that bears the same name, among splendid mountainous surroundings.

 It is considered one of the holiest places in the Serbian national psyche due to its links with Stefan Nemanja and remains of high importance today.
 This church, the prototype of the Raška School, takes its influence from both Romanesque and Byzantine sources.
 Built in 1209, it is the oldest example of the Raška style that still exists today.

 Treskavec Monastery, North Macedonia

 Remote Treskavec Monastery is a magnificent old complex of significant historical and cultural value.
-Sadly, however, the site is in urgent need of renovation and consequently made the World Monument Fund’s 2006 top 100 most endangered sites.
+Sadly, however, despite being one of the best monasteries in Europe, the site is in urgent need of renovation and consequently made the World Monument Fund’s 2006 top 100 most endangered sites.
 The name of the ancient town (Kolobaise) is written in a long inscription cut into a stone used as the base of the cross on top of the central dome of the church.